Pathways and Trails Masterplan

 Our Subdivision will be experiencing heavy truck and construction activities for many years into the future as they build out the remaining Phases of our Subdivision.
 Let's get ahead of this now.
 Waiting will only exacerbate the problems.

-Larry almost 2 years ago
+Larry over 2 years ago

 Thank you for the opportunity to review and comment on the draft Pathways and Trails Plan.
 As a non-profit organization, Butler Creek Trail Association's mission is to organize stakeholders and fundraise for a shared use path along Butler Creek Road.
 We appreciate the chance to review Missoula County’s plan before it becomes final, and as you will see below we would like to request several of the criteria used in ranking the Tier 1 paths be re-evaluated for Butler Creek Trail.
 In most instances we feel that the assessment failed to use ‘objective, data driven methods’ in prioritization of the projects as the plan intended, and in others we feel there were ‘technical and professional judgement’ that should have been employed to adjust the prioritization point allocation, as was suggested for the Project Prioritization Matrix on page 70 of the draft plan.